The SAIL team’s favourite 5 outdoor places to visit in Ontario

-Spring break 2021 will be quite different than in previous years.
-But, for us outdoor enthusiasts, it’s the perfect excuse to spend more time in the great outdoors!
-Need inspiration for what to do to enjoy it to the fullest, even during an unprecedented pandemic?
+Need inspiration for what to do to enjoy Spring Break to the fullest?
 Look no further!
 Here are our suggestions for a spring break to remember.

 There is a plethora of beautiful parks to visit and enjoy in the province of Ontario.
 And whether you’re a beginner or expert hiker, there is no lack of available trails to try!
 Fresh air, calming views, and getting your fill of energizing exercise with your family – or small, socially-distanced outdoor group (make sure to follow government guidelines!) – is just the ticket for this week of rest.
 Depending on your hike of choice, select either hiking boots or hiking shoes, the right accessories and gear, and you’re sure to get a well-deserved breath of refreshing spring air.